-Trust me: I learned the hard way when my 4-year-old daughter refused to read Korean books for 8 months.
+I learned the hard way when my 4-year-old daughter refused to read Korean books for 8 months.

-I currently have 2 effective approaches to this situation:
+Two effective approaches to this dilemma:

 A) I welcome the book that my son has chosen independently and look at the pictures with him quietly.
 If he asks questions about the pictures, then I’ll reply in Chinese.